Brice-sogilis/di-post/Post.md

 ### Zig example

 Allocating memory can sometime be avoided.
-When forced to explicitly pass allocators when needed, you are more likely to think about a more efficient or simple solution :
+When forced to explicitly pass allocators when needed, you are more likely to think about a more efficient or simple solution:

 ```zig source=zig/example.zig lines=48-72
 fn sumOddNumbers(numbers: []const u32) u32 {